tidwall/buntdb/README.md

 ## Custom Indexes
 Initially all data is stored in a single [B-tree](https://en.wikipedia.org/wiki/B-tree) with each item having one key and one value.
 All of these items are ordered by the key.
 This is great for quickly getting a value from a key or [iterating](#iterating) over the keys.
-Feel free to take a peruse at the [B-tree implementation](https://github.com/tidwall/btree) that BuntDB uses.
+Feel free to peruse the [B-tree implementation](https://github.com/tidwall/btree).

 You can also create custom indexes that allow for ordering and [iterating](#iterating) over values.
 A custom index also uses a B-tree, but it's more flexible because it allows for custom ordering.